Stop drafts, bugs and

-Our window systems can help counter the negative effects caused by the gaps around existing windows
+Our double glazed window systems can help counter the negative effects caused by the gaps around existing windows

 The heating and cooling loss from an unsealed home, through gaps around doors and windows can be up to 15%.
 This is equivalent to removing a few bricks from your wall.

-Draughts through your windows can create cold spots around the room, particularly around the legs and feet.
-As a result internal heating is normally turned up higher to compensate & even the dog will want to jump up on the couch next to you.
+Drafts through & around your windows can create cold spots in the room, particularly around the legs and feet.
+As a result internal heating is normally turned up higher than necessary to compensate & even the cat or dog will want to jump up on the couch to snuggle next to you for warmth.

-The tight tolerances designed into our secondary window glazing system keep cold air and dust out whilst retaining the warm air in the building.
+The tight tolerances designed into our secondary window glazing system keep both the heat & cold air and dust out whilst retaining the cool or warm air in the building.

 Extensive use is made of air-conditioning in today’s busy offices, shops, and at home.
-Installing secondary glazed windows will help to reduce the energy used in heating or cooling the building and also stops warmed or cooled air escaping out through your windows.
+Installing secondary glazed windows & doors will help to reduce the energy used in heating or cooling the building and also stops warm or cool air escaping out through your windows.

 These gaps can also allow the intrusion of :